lyphtec/FluentEmail.Markdown/README.md

 ﻿This is a Markdown custom template renderer for [FluentEmail](https://github.com/lukencode/FluentEmail)
-It utilises the ITemplateRenderer interface exposed by FluentEmail to hook in [custom template renderers](http://lukencode.com/2012/06/10/fluent-email-now-supporting-custom-template-renderers/)
+It utilises the ITemplateRenderer interface exposed by FluentEmail to hook in [custom template renderers](http://lukencode.com/2012/06/10/fluent-email-now-supporting-custom-template-renderers/) and supports full model binding as available in the default Razor renderer.

-Markdown rendering is provided by the [Markdown Razor view engine](https://github.com/ServiceStack/ServiceStack/wiki/Markdown-Razor) that is built into [ServiceStack](https://github.com/ServiceStack/ServiceStack) and supports full model binding as available in the default Razor renderer.
+Markdown parsing is done by [MarkdownDeep](http://www.toptensoftware.com/markdowndeep/)

 ### Installation